singajeet/DataIntegrator/integrator/core/manage_project/manage_project.rst

-Documentation for the manage_setup package
+Documentation for the manage_project package
 *******************************************

-.. automodule:: integrator.core.manage_setup
+.. automodule:: integrator.core.manage_project

 Usage of the Install Module
 ===========================

-Below document provides help on how to use Install module
+Below document provides help on how to use Manager module

-.. automodule:: integrator.core.manage_setup.install
+.. automodule:: integrator.core.manage_project.manager
     :members:

 Usage of the IPlugins Module